 Step Two: Verify that Your Program is Accredited

-Surprisingly, not every nursing program in the United States is accredited.
+Surprisingly, not every RN nursing program in the United States is accredited.
 Most states will only allow nurses to become licensed if they have attended an accredited school.
 Although there are different educational paths to becoming an RN, it’s important to choose a program of study that is accredited.

 Step Three: Complete Clinical Training Requirements